UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 ### Visualization

 After obtianing the 10 features that are most important in determing the MVP, the next steps were to predict the share and index value for each player for a given year.
-These share and index metrics were easily plottable as singlular quanitified values, and were appended to the larger data set to eventually be imported into AWS Quicksight.
+These share and index metrics were easily plottable as singlular quanitified values, and were appended to the larger data set to eventually be imported into AWS QuickSight.
 QuickSight allows us to select features to appear for a given data point when it is hovered over.
 The charts make it easy to distinguish how players rank, and the interactive features allow the user to get a better sense of what the player did not attain their relative rank.
+We can also see a breakdown of a player's 10 slected features.
+This is usefull for comparing the Top 5 finsishers by both our created metric, and the actual voting results.
 See below an example of the 2022 Analysis conducted by the team.

 <h1 align="center">
     <img src="https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/images/2022_Analysis_Pic.jpg">